cal-weng/terminus/docs/manual/larepass/integrations.md

 To disconnect an integration from LarePass:

 1. Open LarePass app, and go to **Settings** > **LarePass settings** > **Integration**.
-2. Tap on the integration you wish to remove.
+2. Tap the integration you want to remove.
 3. Tap <i class="material-symbols-outlined">more_horiz</i> in the top-right corner, and tap **Delete**.